themm1/procyclingstats/README.rst

 ===============

 Procyclingstats is a Python package for scraping `procyclingstats.com`_, which is a website with cycling stats.
-It's reccomended to get familiar with the website before using this package.
+It's recommended to get familiar with the website before using this package.

 Instalation